B4PT0R/modict/README.md

 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**modict** is a sophisticated, hybrid data structure that combines the simplicity of Python dictionaries with the power of dataclasses and the robustness and solid runtime typechecking of Pydantic models.
+**modict** is a sophisticated, hybrid data structure that combines the simplicity of Python dictionaries with the power of dataclasses and the robustness and runtime typechecking capabilities of Pydantic models.
 It's designed to be the versatile tool you'll want to use in every project for handling structured data.

 ## 🎯 Philosophy & Goals